At the center of their own tragedy, Capital Gazette journalists get to work

 “It’s an eye-opener that the U.S. is not exempt from this,” said Alison Bethel McKenzie, the executive director of the Society of Professional Journalists.
 “For a long time we thought we were.”

-The suspected shooter’s apparent motive is extremely idiosyncratic, based on a personal vendetta he had with the newspaper for covering his arrest on harassment charges.
-Jarrod W. Ramos sued the paper in 2012 and lost.
-Over the years, he also made multiple threats against the news outlet.
+The suspected shooter’s apparent motive was apparently based on a personal vendetta he had with the newspaper for covering his arrest on harassment charges.
+The suspect, Jarrod W. Ramos, 38, sued the paper in 2012 and lost.
+Over the years, he also made multiple threats against it.

-But many experts were quick to note the political climate has become extremely hostile to the free press.
+But many experts were quick to note the political climate has become extremely hostile to journalists.

 “We don’t know whether the suspect’s actions were triggered by this climate.
 But we cannot ignore that this climate exists,” said Stephanie Bluestein, a journalism professor at California State University, Northridge.
 “I hope reporters will not let something like this get into their psyche and affect the way they do their jobs.”